alezost/alect-themes/README.md

 ### Alternative themes

-Along with 2 original light and dark themes, the package provides 2 inverted (alternative) themes (`alect-light-alt` and `alect-dark-alt`).
+Along with 3 original light, dark and black themes, the package provides inverted (alternative) themes (`alect-light-alt` and `alect-dark-alt`).
 They use the same color palettes, so they look very similar to the original ones.
 The difference (by default) is that dark and bright